ryanseddon/font-dragr/readme.md

 You can get a copy of font dragr running on your local environment following these steps:

 1. Install [Node.js](nodejs.org), [Yeoman v1.0](http://yeoman.io) and [PhantomJS](http://phantomjs.org/).
+2. Run 'npm install' and 'bower install --dev' to get all dependencies.
-2. Run `grunt server` to spin up instance of font dragr.
+3. Run `grunt server` to spin up instance of font dragr.
-3. Run `grunt test` to run unit tests.
+4. Run `grunt test` to run unit tests.

 This project doesnt include the gallery files found on font dragr live site but dropping font files from your file system will work fine in supporting browsers.